Basics Explainers

 What is a feeder fund?

-What if we told you there was a way for you to save and invest your money automatically?
+What if we told you there was a way for you to invest your money automatically?
 Enter feeder funds.

 There are two reasons why they are called feeder funds:

-• The money you invest are “fed” into bigger funds.
+• The money you invest is “fed” into bigger investment funds.

 • You “feed” the fund with money every month for a certain length of time called a build-up period.